bridnap/comicfirsts/_drafts/amazing-spider-man-194-cgc.md

 Book Title:  "Never Let the Black Cat Cross Your Path!"</P>

 <h3>Shipping</h3>
-<p>Orders are shipped within 2 business days of payment being received.
-Shipment is through USPS Priority Mail which delivers to your door within 1-3 days.</p>
+<p>Orders are shipped within 1 business day of payment being received.
+Shipment is through USPS Priority Mail which delivers to your door within 1-3 days (estimated).</p>

 <h3>Combined Invoice</h3>
 <p>We combine shipping on all orders, but please notify your intent to order more if placing over more than a 24 hour period.</p>